oddlittlebird/docs-1/docs/c8ql/functions/type-cast.md

 Type check functions
 --------------------

-AQL also offers functions to check the data type of a value at runtime.
+C8QL also offers functions to check the data type of a value at runtime.
 The following type check functions are available.
 Each of these functions takes an argument of any data type and returns true if the value has the type that is checked for, and false otherwise.

 ### IS_NULL()